hanisimo/covid_fighters/README.md

 very simple and the graphics terrible❗️ This a take on an 8bit game, with simple game play and terrible graphics 😅

+This game uses a simple flutter code serves as basic "game engine", the engine (core) of the game has been developed based on the published repository on https://github.com/amugofjava/dash_run

 #### Running the game
-Clone the repo with: git clone https://github.com/hanisimo/covid_fighters.git
+- Clone the repo with: git clone https://github.com/hanisimo/covid_fighters.git

-Change to the "covid_fighters" directory and then execute: flutter run
+- Change to the "covid_fighters" directory and then execute: flutter run

 #### Playing the game
 Swipe left and right to move your team member.
 Tap to throw a antivirus.
 If an on of the COVID-19